Our Yoga Teachers

 After practising Iyengar yoga for over 20 years primarily with senior Iyengar teacher Alan Brown I realised that yoga made me feel so good both physically and psychologically that I needed to extend my practice.

 I obtained my Introductory teaching certificate in October 2014 after 2 years of study and have since continued my yoga training.
 I now hold a Level 2 teaching certificate.
 I continue to develop my learning through professional development workshops, Iyengar UK conventions and study with senior Iyengar teachers.

 Teaching yoga since 2015, I combined teaching regular classes in Burnley and Blackburn with full time work before opening the studio with Helen in Clitheroe in 2018.
 I retired from my role as Head of HR for a local authority in March 2019 and continue to enjoy sharing the benefits of Iyengar Yoga in Clitheroe.

-Lucy joins the Ribble Valley Yoga studio from September 2021.
+Lucy joined the Ribble Valley Yoga studio in September 2021.
 She has a Foundation Course qualification from the British Wheel of Yoga, a 300 hour teacher training diploma from The Feel Now School of Yoga accredited by Independent Yoga Network and a Pre and Post Natal teaching diploma from Poppy Perinatal Yoga.
 Lucy regularly attends CPD courses and has been teaching for 8 years.

 “My classes explore a gentle way to unite mind and body through the breath.
 Traditional asanas are explored in a functional way and vinyasa sequences are combined with somatic movement enquiry.
 The foundations of each class are firmly grounded in the traditions of yoga.